 Yes.
 You can do specific actions to help you and your kids avoid inner and outer ear infections.

 For inner ear infection avoidance:

 For outer ear infection avoidance:

 Here are the most prevalent types of ear conditions in the whole world today:

 The diagnosis of ear conditions begins by inspecting the ears using a device called an otoscope.
 This instrument uses light and magnifying glasses to see through the insides of your ears.

-If there are fluids or pus present in your ears, your physician will obtain a small sample of them and have them checked at the laboratory.
+If fluids or pus are present in your ears, your physician will obtain a small sample and check them at the laboratory.
 This helps identify the bacteria that invaded the ears and will help physicians determine the proper antibiotic to ward off the bacteria.

 Simple ear conditions can be managed well at home through the following interventions:

 Worsening symptoms despite these home treatments warrant a prompt visit to the physician.
 Your doctor may prescribe antibiotic courses when it is confirmed that antibiotic-resistant bacteria don’t cause your infection.
 Sometimes, surgery may be required to correct your ear problem.

 Reoccurring ear conditions may happen even if the initial ear problems haven’t cleared up with home treatments or doctor-prescribed antibiotics.
 If this is the case, speak once again to your physician.
-Persistent ear conditions are serious and must be treated at once to prevent long-term hearing loss.
+Persistent ear conditions are severe and must be treated immediately to prevent long-term hearing loss.